 We further adjust for household composition and circumstances.
 We include in our models:

-- the number of people in the household
+the number of people in the household

-- the family type (not a family, couple with children, lone parent)
+the family type (not a family, couple with children, lone parent)

-We include an additional “communal establishment” level for all household variables for people living in a care home or other communal establishment.
+We include an additional "not in a household" level for all household variables for people living in a care home or other communal establishment.

-In the fully adjusted model, we adjust for the number of hospital admissions and number of days spent in admitted patient care over the past three years, derived from NHS Hospital Episode Statistics (HES) records, and the presence of pre-existing health conditions, derived from the General Practice Extraction Service (GPES) Data for Pandemic Planning and Research (GDPPR).
+We adjust for the number of hospital admissions and number of days spent in admitted patient care over the past three years, derived from NHS HES records.
+We also adjust for the presence of pre-existing health conditions, derived from the GPES GDPPR.
 To allow for the effect of all these health-related factors to vary depending on the age of the individuals, we interact each of them with a binary variable indicating if the individual is aged 70 years or over.

 Contact details for this Methodology

-Telephone: +44 (0) 1633 455825
+Telephone: +44 1633 651602